OVERVIEW

 Multi-platform research and planning leads to disorganized social media saves

-After refining my problem space, I chose to conduct user interviews to gain deeper insight into which aspects of saving and using places to visit posed the greatest challenges.
-I primarily looked into the time spent finding and saving locations, as well as different ways people went about research process.
+After refining my problem space, I chose to conduct user interviews with fellow peers to gain deeper insight into which aspects of saving and using places to visit posed the greatest challenges.

 Experience Flow Analysis